 Field Work Feedback: When we have “Field Work” calls, where trainees coach one another, you will need to offer timely feedback for the coach who presented on the call.
 When you are in the coach role for this type of call, it’s required that you post your own self-assessment of your coaching no later than Monday after the call.
 The rest of our community/trainees will be listening to and taking notes on what they hear on that coaching call.
 It is required that trainees offer specific, substantive feedback on the session no later than Thursday before our Lesson Call.

-- Trainees in a coach role who fail to post their self-assessment by Monday will need to post it no later than Thursday of that week and they will need to attend two hours of bonus calls as a penalty for lateness.
+- Trainees in a coach role who fail to post their self-assessment by Monday will need to post it no later than Thursday of that week and there is a penalty assignment added on.

-- Trainees in a coach role who fail to post a self-assessment within a week of their session but who do post it late, will need to attend at least six hours of bonus calls as a penalty.
+- Trainees in a coach role who fail to post a self-assessment within a week of their session but who do post it late, will have a penalty assignment.

 - Trainees in a coach role who completely fail to post a self-assessment within 2 weeks of their session will not be eligible for certification.